filecoin-project/FIPs/FIPS/fip-xxxx.md

 F3 uses GossipSub (like Filecoin EC) to disseminate protocol messages, implementing a broadcast channel among participants.
 We assume and model GossipSub to satisfy the following properties of the _best-effort broadcast primitive_ (denoted _BEBroadcast_ hereafter):

-* If _p_ and _p’_ are honest, then every message broadcast by _p_ is eventually delivered by _p’_.
+* If $p$ and $p'$ are honest, then every message broadcast by $p$ is eventually delivered by $p'$.
-* No message with sender _p_ is delivered unless it was previously broadcast by _p_.
+* No message with sender $p$ is delivered unless it was previously broadcast by $p$.

 ### Partially Synchronous Model and Δ-Synchrony

-We say the system is _Δ-synchronous_ if the combined computation and communication delay between any two honest participants is smaller than _Δ_.
-We assume that, under _Δ_-synchrony, any message broadcast by an honest participant is delivered by every honest participant within a time bound of _Δ_.
+We say the system is $\Delta$-_synchronous_ if the combined computation and communication delay between any two honest participants is smaller than $\Delta$.
+We assume that, under $\Delta$-synchrony, any message broadcast by an honest participant is delivered by every honest participant within a time bound of $\Delta$.

-In practice, if GossipSub is used for _BEBroadcast_, _Δ_ is effectively the assumed upper bound on GossipSub latency (e.g., a few seconds).
+In practice, if GossipSub is used for _BEBroadcast_, $\Delta$ is effectively the assumed upper bound on GossipSub latency (e.g., a few seconds).

 For termination, we assume a classical partially synchronous model with an unknown bound on communication delays among non-Byzantine participants.